-SSA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Singapore Standards on Auditing, paragraph 14
+22 SSA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Singapore Standards on Auditing, paragraph 14

-See for example, paragraphs R400.80-R400.82 and R400.84 of the ACRA Code.
+23 See for example, paragraphs R400.80-R400.82 and R400.84 of the ACRA Code.

-- A37.
-If a supplementary matter is communicated, it may be appropriate for the auditor to make those charged with governance aware that: - (a) Identification and communication of such matters is incidental to the purpose of the audit, which is to form an opinion on the financial statements; - (b) No procedures were carried out with respect to the matter other than any that were necessary to form an opinion on the financial statements; and - (c) No procedures were carried out to determine whether other such matters exist.
+- (a) Identification and communication of such matters is incidental to the purpose of the audit, which is to form an opinion on the financial statements; - (b) No procedures were carried out with respect to the matter other than any that were necessary to form an opinion on the financial statements; and - (c) No procedures were carried out to determine whether other such matters exist.